-On March 27, 2014, the Company and its domestic subsidiaries entered into a secured credit facility with General Electric Capital Corporation (the "GE Loan Agreement").
-The GE Loan Agreement provides for a \$75.0 million revolving credit facility subject to availability based on prescribed advance rates on certain accounts receivable and inventory.
-The amounts outstanding under the revolving credit facility are payable in full upon maturity of the revolving credit facility on March 27, 2017.
+In March 2014, the Company and its domestic subsidiaries entered into a secured credit facility with General Electric Capital Corporation (the "GE Loan Agreement").
+The GE Loan Agreement, as amended, provides for a \$75.0 million revolving credit facility subject to availability based on prescribed advance rates on certain accounts receivable and inventory.
+The amounts outstanding under the revolving credit facility are payable in full upon maturity of the revolving credit facility on March 27, 2019.
 The revolving credit facility is secured by a security interest in favor of the lender covering a substantial amount of the assets of the Company.
-The amount outstanding on the revolving credit facility as of December 31, 2014 is nil; the total borrowing capacity was approximately \$67.1 million.
+The amount outstanding on the revolving credit facility as of December 31, 2014 and 2015 is nil and nil, respectively.
+The total borrowing capacity as of December 31, 2014 and 2015 was approximately \$67.1 million and \$55.5 million, respectively.

-The Company's ability to borrow under the GE Loan Agreement is also subject to its ongoing compliance with certain financial covenants, including that the Company and its domestic subsidiaries (a) for the year-to-date periods ending on March 31, 2014 and June 30, 2014 maintain and earn on a year-to-date consolidated basis consolidated EBITDA equal to or greater than negative \$12.5 million and negative \$10.8 million, respectively, and (b) maintain a fixed charge coverage ratio of at least 1.2:1.0 based on (i) the trailing three quarters as of September 30, 2014; and (ii) the trailing four quarters as of December 31, 2014 and thereafter.
+The Company's ability to borrow under the GE Loan Agreement is also subject to its ongoing compliance with certain financial covenants, including that the Company and its domestic subsidiaries maintain a fixed charge coverage ratio of at least 1.2:1.0 based on the trailing four quarters.

-The GE Loan Agreement allows the Company to borrow under the revolving credit facility at LIBOR or at a base rate, plus applicable margins of 325 basis point spread over LIBOR and 225 basis point spread on base rate loans.
-In addition to standard fees, the revolving credit facility has an unused line fee based on the unused amount of the credit facility, ranging from 38.5 to 62.5 basis points.
-As of December 31, 2014, the rate on the revolving credit facility was 0.625%.
+The GE Loan Agreement allows the Company to borrow under the revolving credit facility at LIBOR or at a base rate, plus applicable margins of 225 basis point spread over LIBOR and 125 basis point spread on base rate loans.
+In addition to standard fees, the revolving credit facility has an unused line fee based on the unused amount of the credit facility, ranging from 25 to 50 basis points.
+As of December 31, 2015, the rate on the revolving credit facility was 2.25%.